-Domain: specifically dependent continuant
+a(inheres_in)[Domain: specifically dependent continuant]

-Range: independent continuant
+a(inheres_in)[Range: independent continuant]

 Inherence is a subrelation of s-dependence which holds between a dependent continuant and an independent continuant.
 Since dependent continuants cannot migrate from one bearer to another, we do not need to include the qualifier ‘at t’.
 If a s-depends on b at some time, then a s-depends on b at all times at which a exists.